FBA-Studio/WgEasyManager/README.md

     //some code...
 }
 ```
-After Initialize in compiled folder you can see "session.wgmanager".
+After Initialize in folder "wg-sessions" you can see "ip/port.wgmanager".
 It's cookies for access to your server.

 ## Editing Keys
 ### 1. Get Keys